ericbli/Spring-Security_Login_Mysql/README.md

 # Spring_Security_Login_Mysql
+Database authentication, using Spring-JDBC and MySQL

+1. run script mysql.sql  to create tables to store the users and roles detail

-Database authentication, using Spring-JDBC and MySQL 1.paste fol owing in pom.xml to embed tomcat
+2.paste fol owing in pom.xml to embed tomcat
 _______________________________________________
 			<plugin>
 				<groupId>org.apache.tomcat.maven</groupId>